 \section{Calculation of Equilateral Pentagon}

-Consider the spherical equilateral pentagon in Figure \ref{pent}, with edge length $a$ and five angles $\alpha,\beta,\gamma,\delta,\epsilon$.
+Consider the spherical equilateral pentagon in Figure \ref{pent}, with edge length $a$ and five angles $\alpha,\beta,\gamma,\delta,\epsilon$ arranged as $A1$.
+We have $a<\pi$ because otherwise any two adjacent edges would intersect at two points, contradicting the simple pentagon requirement.
 By \cite[Lemma 3]{ay1}, we may calculate the great arc $x$ connecting $\beta$ and $\epsilon$ vertices in two ways.
 From the isosceles triangle above $x$, we get

 From the quadrilateral below $x$, we get

 Identifying the right side of the two equations, we get a cubic equation for $\cos a$.
 Dividing $1-\cos a$, we get a quadratic equation for $\cos a$